SKCro/WebTV-HD/CONTRIBUTING.md

 Want to see a feature added to WebTV HD?
 Fill in our [feature request template](https://github.com/SKCro/WebTV-HD/issues/new?assignees=SKCro&labels=enhancement&projects=&template=feature-request.md&title=%5BRequest%5D+).
 Make sure to clearly describe what you want added - low-effort posts like "plz add x feature" without a clear explanation may not be considered.
 If your suggestion is unclear, we will ask you to clarify.

 ### Contributing code
 You want to contribute code?
-Great!
+That's awesome!
 Create a fork of the project and make changes to that.
 When you're done coding, [make a pull request](https://github.com/SKCro/WebTV-HD/compare).
 The only rule is to make sure that your code doesn't clash with mine - I'll need to be able to merge it without too many issues.